 Michelle has been recognized nationally and locally for her many professional contributions.
 Ingram's magazine selected Michelle as a member of the “40 Under 40 Class of 2005” and in 2007, Michelle received The Daily Record’s Legal Leader of the Year Award.
 In 2009, Kansas City's Call newspaper recognized Michelle as one of the top 25 most influential African-American Kansas Citians.
 In 2012, Michelle was awarded the Distinguished Arts and Science Alumni Award from the University of Missouri-Kansas City (UMKC) and was featured in the inaugural edition of Who’s Who in Black Kansas City.
 In 2014, the Societas Docta presented Michelle with the “Nefertiti” award for her demonstrated leadership in the Kansas City community.
 Michelle has also been featured in SAVOY magazine, MultiCultural Law magazine, and The Kansas City Business Journal.

-Michelle continues to be active in her community.
+Michelle has spent over 20 years volunteering in the community.
 She currently serves as Vice President of the Board of Directors of St. Teresa’s Academy where she spearheads the school’s diversity and inclusion initiatives.
 She also chairs the Diversity Committee of St. Peter’s Catholic School.
 Michelle served as Founding President of the Gifted Hands’ Domestic Violence Prevention Center for Kansas City’s teen girls for seven years.
 In addition, she has served on the University of Central Missouri’s Board of Governors, UMKC’s Alumni Association Board of Directors where she chaired the Minority Affairs Committee, and the UMKC Arts and Sciences Alumni Board.
 She was Founding Vice President of KIPP Endeavor Academy, a nationally recognized charter school in Kansas City.

 Prior to a career in law, Michelle was an elementary and middle school teacher in Kansas City.
 She received a B.A. from the University of Missouri and performed graduate work at the University of Seville in Spain and undergraduate work at the University of Xalapa in Veracruz, Mexico.
 Due to her studies and her extensive legal work in Latin America, she is fluent in Spanish.
 Michelle earned her law degree, with trial advocacy honors, from Tulane Law School.
 She is the proud wife of federal district court judge Brian C. Wimes and the mother of three daughters, Sydney, Gabrielle, and Saige.